Amy Dowden

-Amy Dowden (born 10 August 1990) is a Welsh professional ballroom and Latin American dancer from Caerphilly, Wales, best known for her appearances on the BBC One television show Strictly Come Dancing.
+Amy Dowden (born 10 August 1990) is a Welsh professional ballroom and Latin American dancer, best known for her appearances on the BBC One television show Strictly Come Dancing.
 Dowden joined the series in 2017, and in 2019, she was a finalist in the seventeenth series with TV presenter Karim Zeroual.
 Dowden and her partner Ben Jones are former British National Latin Dance Champions.

 Early life

-Amy Dowden was born on 10 August 1990 in Caerphilly, Wales, and began dancing at the age of eight.
+Amy Dowden was born on 10 August 1990 in Caerphilly, Wales and began dancing at the age of eight.
 She has a twin sister and an older brother.
 Alongside her partner Ben Jones, she became British Open Latin Dance Champion in 2017, and the couple were the first all-British pair to win the championships in over 30 years.
 Other successes include becoming British Dance Federation Champions, English Closed Champions and Welsh Closed and Open Champions.
 Dowden is also a four-time British National Finalist, and a World Championship semi-finalist, and she remains one of the highest-ranking Ballroom and Latin American professional dancers in the UK.